cailleach666/hotel-backend/README.md

     ```cd <path to your project>```

-2. Start PostgreSQL and Backend with Docker Compose:
+2. Start only the PostgreSQL container:

-This command will build and run both the database and the backend application.
+    ```docker-compose up postgres```

+3. Verify that PostgreSQL is running:

+    ```docker ps```

+4. Now that the database is running, you can build the project:

+    ```./gradlew build```

+5. Once the JAR file is built successfully, you can build and run the entire application with Docker:

     ```docker compose up --build```

     The PostgreSQL service will run on localhost:5432.
     The Backend service will be available at http://localhost:8080.

-3. **Verify Database Connection:**
+3. Verify Database Connection:

     You can verify the PostgreSQL database is running correctly by connecting to it using a database client or running the following command: